ashleymays/ashleymays/README.md

 ## :earth_americas: Where to find me

-I'd really like to connect!
 You can reach me on <a href="https://twitter.com/ashleymays091">Twitter</a> and <a href="https://www.linkedin.com/in/ashleymays091/">Linkedin</a>.
 I post updates on my projects and everything I'm learning.
 Or you can email me at ashleymays091@gmail.com.

 <br />